Simhamukha

 She is considered to be an emanation or manifestation of Guhyajnana Dakini (the principal Dakini teacher of Padmasambhava in Uddiyana), or of Mandarava (one of his consorts), or of Sangwa Yeshe.
 She represents the accomplished female practitioner.
 As a meditation deity, her main function is averting magical attacks.

-According to both John Reynolds and John Lash, she is the Indian equivalent of the Egyptian goddess Sekmet.
+According to both John Reynolds and John Lash, she is the Indian goddess Pratyangira equivalent with the Egyptian goddess Sekmet.